Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey: Background

 \subsection{Issues in Other Forms of Online Discussions}

-There are several reports and studies examining issues and drawbacks in online discussions on social media platforms in general.
-As these general issues can most likely be transferred to political contexts, we will report them in the following.
+Several reports and studies have examined issues and drawbacks in online discussions on social media platforms in general.
+Since these issues can likely be transferred to political contexts, we will summarize them in the following.

-The reported issues include disorganized content, redundancy in posts, many contributions of low quality, polarization, and dysfunctional argumentation \citep{klein2011harvest}.
-Other issues are formation of small groups that share the same opinion (which is connected to the emergence of filter bubbles and echo chambers), poor argumentation that leads to biases and lack of references towards contributions of other participants \citep{klein2015critical, 10.5555/3535850.3536112, gao2013designing}, and incivility towards other users \citep{anderson2014nasty}.
+The reported issues include \emph{disorganized content}, \emph{redundancy in posts}, \emph{many contributions of low quality}, and \emph{polarization}~\citep{klein2011harvest}.
+Other issues are \emph{formation of small groups} that share the same opinion, which is connected to the emergence of filter bubbles and echo chambers, \emph{poor argumentation}, which leads to \emph{biases} and a \emph{lack of references} to the contributions of other participants~\citep{klein2015critical, 10.5555/3535850.3536112, gao2013designing}, and incivility toward other users~\citep{anderson2014nasty}.
 Many of the mentioned problems in online discussions are related to one or multiple dimensions of deliberation.
-The task of human facilitators is to manage discussions and prevent the above-mentioned issues, however, the growing number of participants makes it difficult to keep an overview \cite{ito2014collagree}.
-This is where NLP methods come into play, as they could support and simplify the work of human facilitators.
-Choosing the right tools and facilitation mechanisms is a crucial part of digital online participation in order to conduct a successful process and rule out possible negative side effects \citep{simon2017digital} In the following, we give an overview of tasks that can be solved by ML methods to support facilitators, participants, and initiators of online discussions.
+Human facilitators are responsible for managing discussions and preventing the aforementioned issues.
+However, the growing number of participants and accompanying increase in posts make it difficult to maintain an overview~\citep{ito2014collagree}.
+NLP methods could support and simplify the work of human facilitators and initiators of political online discussions.
+Selecting the appropriate tools and facilitation mechanisms is a crucial part of digital online participation in order to conduct a successful process and rule out possible negative side effects~\citep{simon2017digital}.